-A member shall schedule his/her vacation period by mutual agreement with his/her department, subject to the approval of the Dean before the vacation is taken.
-All members, including IA's, shall be entitled to take their vacations for an uninterrupted period (namely five or six consecutive weeks).
+A member shall schedule his/her vacation period by mutual agreement with his/her Department, subject to the approval of the Dean/Director before the vacation is taken.
+All members, including Instructional Associates, shall be entitled to take their vacations for an uninterrupted period [namely five (5) or six (6) consecutive weeks].